-Will record of one of the classes and make the link available to those who missed the class.
+A link to a class recording will be made available to those who missed the class.

 CE credit questions must be submitted for full credit per C2 policy.
 No fee for grading.

 Skill delegated to Peer II, III, and IV at agencies: Medical Restraint competency (+1 hr CE)